enanomapper/nmdataparser/README.md

 **PROTOCOL_APPLICATIONS** section defines how to read an array of ProtocolApplication objects which are included in the SubtsanceRecord object defined in the previous section.

 #### Excel Data Location
 **Excel Data Location** is a key concept for the JSON configuration of excel parser reader.
-Excel data location is required for each data component of the Substance representation e.g. PUBLIC_NAME, CITATION_TITLE, ENDPOINT etc. must be defined by an excel data location.
+Excel data location is required for each data component of the Substance representation e.g. PUBLIC_NAME, CITATION_TITLE, ENDPOINT etc.

-Particular excel data location is defined by means of several options:
+Excel data location is defined by means of several options:
 "ITERATION" field defines the iteration mode - how the data from this location is accessed.
 Following iteration modes are supported:
 **ROW_SINGLE** - data is accessed treating each excel table row as a separate data unit (e.g. Substance record),